Nath5/frogoracletradingdocs/docs/sr/sr.md

 * <span style={{color: "#62f0e4"}}>■</span> **Previous Day ( PD ):** Displays the previous days High, Low and Close on the chart and table.

 * <span style={{color: "#62f0e4"}}>■</span> **Pre-Market ( PM ):** Displays the pre-market High, Low and Close on the chart and table.

-## Updating The Indicator

-The indicator receives frequent updates to fix bugs, optimize performance, and add new features.
-TradingView will send out an email each time an update is released.
-The indicator on your chart will not automatically update.
-To apply the update, remove the indicator using the X as seen in the picture, restart TV / refresh the webpage, and then add the indicator back the same as you did the first time.
-You will need to reconfigure your settings so take note of them before you update.

-At the bottom right of your chart there is a version string.
-You can check that version against what is listed here on the website to ensure you are running the latest version.

-> CURRENT VERSION: 2.1.4